The story of Zamani

 The 1st challenge was to find the right boat, we searched the entire country to find “THE ONE”.
-My husband, Kevin Fouche is a boatbuilder and himself a passionate sailor, he specifically was looking for a private sailing yacht and not a charter boat – one with its own aesthetic, something that distinguishes her from all the other yachts and ferry operators in the Knysna Lagoon & beyond.
+Kevin is a boatbuilder and a passionate sailor, he specifically was looking for a sailing yacht – one with its own aesthetic, something that distinguishes her from all the other yachts and ferry operators in the Knysna Lagoon & beyond.

 With determination we finally found her – Zamani, a wooden Ketch designed by William Gooden.

 Zamani was ideal with all the perfect features – sailing fun, easy to handle, performs in every wind plus has beautiful wood finishes inside.
 Zamani is a simple boat offering the bare essentials without sacrificing comfort… and that is what we wanted to convey to the tourist and local markets in Knysna.
 Simple moments with your loved ones.

 For Kevin & I, it was a done deal!
 It was a matter of the heart and we instantly knew that the Knysna locals will fall in love with Zamani… She belonged to Knysna, as her two previous owners were from the beautiful town, next to the Indian Ocean!